Community Support

 Traceroutes

-A traceroute is a good tool to use but not always accurate as it does not give you a full picture of what is going on.
+A traceroute is a good tool to use but may not always be accurate as it does not give you a full picture of what is going on.
 The reasons:

 Things to know about the traceroute: